Your Path to Opportunity, Guided with Expertise.

 The U visa is a nonimmigrant visa category available to certain victims of qualifying crimes who have suffered mental or physical abuse and are willing to assist law enforcement agencies in investigating or prosecuting those crimes.
-The U visa was created to encourage undocumented immigrants to come forward and report crimes, ensuring public safety and providing protection to victims who may fear cooperating with law enforcement due to their immigration status.

 Here is an explanation of the U visa process: